Bandai Visual: Mainstream success and Bandai Entertainment (1996–2005)

 In April 1996, Bandai Visual published Mobile Suit Gundam Wing, the sixth mainline installment in the Gundam media franchise.
-Though it was a moderate success in Japan, Gundam Wing was especially popular in the United States, being credited for single-handedly popularizing the Gundam franchise for Western audiences.
+Hugely popular in Japan, Gundam Wing saw that popularity re-emerge in the United States, being credited for single-handedly popularizing the Gundam franchise for Western audiences.
 Following the show's success, Bandai established a subsidiary named Bandai Entertainment Inc. in Cypress, California as a subsidiary of its United States division, Bandai America.
 Though Bandai Visual did not have any direct control over Bandai Entertainment, the latter company often licensed many of Visual's anime series for publishing and distribution in North America, such as Cowboy Bebop, The Melancholy of Haruhi Suzumiya, and multiple Gundam sequels.
 Bandai Entertainment also published English-translated manga series and American graphic novels, in addition to offering a "fan support" program to facilitate public screenings of licensed content at anime clubs and anime conventions.

 Bandai Visual was listed on JASDAQ market in November 2001; by that time, the company was worth over 2.1 billion (US$20 million).
 In January 2003, the company acquired Emotion Music and made it a wholly owned subsidiary, as a means to further expand into the music industry.
 Bandai Visual also began supplying content for broadband distribution networks, such as the Bandai Channel television station.